scenariomartin/EnglishWords/words.md

-foam ,trimmed with lace as pale as foam. bubble 1 balloon drunk id.adj.v prep.drink waterproof ,so you need to make sure the device has a waterproof seal. liter 1
+foam ,trimmed with lace as pale as foam. bubble 1 balloon drunk id.adj.v prep.drink waterproof=water+proof 1 ,so you need to make sure the device has a waterproof seal. liter 1
 /
 oversea overseas